tomdixonn/Homework_16/README.md

 - Using Google, can you identify who the Chief Executive Officer of Altoro Mutual is:
 `site:altoromutual.com intext:Chief Executive Officer` _**Karl Fitzgerald is the Chief Executive Officer.**_

-- How can this information be helpful to an attacker: _**The google dorking techniques help find potential targets alot quicker further enumaration on this target could be useful in planning a attack.**_
+- How can this information be helpful to an attacker: _**The google dorking techniques help find potential targets alot quicker and further enumaration on this target could be useful in planning a attack.**_

 #### Step 2: DNS and Domain Discovery